Did you know there are four types of tongues found in the Bible the Holy Spirit may give to a believer?

 He was not sure that this was really from Jesus and did not want to go there unless he was sure of God’s guidance.

-When the message from the woman was given in his this particular tongue, the gentlemen told us it was in his Grandmother’s dialect.
+When the message from the woman was given in his particular tongue, the gentlemen told us it was in his Grandmother’s dialect.

 She had been saying, “Come over and help us.
 Please come over and help us, come help us know the way of salvation.”